Blog

 Love is chemically produced in the nervous system by the following neurotransmitters:

 • Dopamine is mainly involved in initiating and sustaining the motivational force of love.
 Reward in relationships is characterized by dopamine release.
-Oxytocin and other regulatory mechanisms ensure that love does not become addictive as a result of dopamine dependence.
+As romantic relationships develop, oxytocin and other brain chemicals help balance dopamine's effects, allowing love to grow from the thrill of attraction into a more stable and enduring bond.

-• Serotonin is not as involved in the emotion of love as dopamine, however it helps to regulate its actions.
-When the intensity of a new relationship dies down after a year or two, dopamine levels decrease and serotonin increases in response to the significant other.
-This may promote confidence in the relationship and is kept in check thanks to occasional rewards and oxytocin-induced bonding.
+• Serotonin is not as involved in the emotion of love as dopamine; however, it helps to regulate its actions.
+When the intensity of a new relationship dies down after a year or two, dopamine levels decrease, and oxytocin becomes more important.
+This may promote confidence in the relationship and is sustained by occasional rewards and oxytocin-induced bonding.
 Serotonin may be a key chemical in the biology of rejection and heartbreak.

 Love has been associated with invoking the release of many opioid compounds, like endorphins, that are associated with pain relief and elated states of being.

 When sadness ensues, it interrupts the reward-seeking pathway, preventing laughter, humor, and joy as well as decreasing motivation and pleasure.
-Sadness is provoked by loss which occurs neurologically as loss of future anticipation (dreams, goals and expectations), highlighting the way in which sadness inhibits reward-seeking.
-This has led to the theory that sadness is there to move attention away from a reward that is unattainable, inhibiting the drive to pursue fruitless endeavors.
+Sadness is provoked by loss, which occurs neurologically as loss of future anticipation (dreams, goals, and expectations), highlighting the way in which sadness inhibits reward-seeking.
+This has led to the theory that sadness moves attention away from a reward that is unattainable, inhibiting the drive to pursue fruitless endeavors.

-The way in which intense sadness modulates the brain causes it to signal via the autonomic nervous system to produce feelings of physical pain in the body.
+The way in which intense sadness affects the brain can trigger signals through the autonomic nervous system that produce sensations of physical pain in the body.
 This is why heartache is common when feeling heartbroken.

-• Serotonin doesn't directly cause sadness but influences how we respond to negative experiences.
+• Serotonin does not directly cause sadness but influences how we respond to negative experiences.
 Higher serotonin levels reduce sensitivity to punishment and help regulate negative emotions, which can affect mood.
-[31]

 • Adrenaline and noradrenaline could be high or low, depending on whether sadness is coupled with surprise.